Oceanside Generals

-The Oceanside Generals are a junior "B" ice hockey team based in Parksville, British Columbia, Canada.
+The Oceanside Generals are a junior ice hockey team based in Parksville, British Columbia, Canada.
 They are members of the North Division of the Vancouver Island Junior Hockey League (VIJHL).
 The team operates as a not for profit society, run by a hockey passionate board of directors.
 The Generals play their home games at Oceanside Place.
-Dan Lemmon is the team's Head Coach.
+Garrett Dunlop is the team's Head Coach.

 History

 The Generals joined the league in 1990 as an expansion team.
 In its VIJHL history, the team has won the Brent Patterson Memorial Trophy three times, in 1992, 1997 and 2009.
 The Generals have won the Andy Hebenton Trophy twice, as the team with the league's best regular season record in 1991 and 1992.